Lavasoft

-Adaware, formerly known as Lavasoft, is a software development company that produces spyware and malware detection software, including Adaware.
-It operates as a subsidiary of Avanquest a division of Claranova.
+Adaware, previously known as Lavasoft, is a software development company that produces spyware and malware detection software, including Adaware.
+It operates as a subsidiary of Avanquest, a division of Claranova.

-The company offers products Adaware Antivirus, Adaware Protect, Adware Safe Browser, Adware Privacy, Adware AdBlock, Adware PC Cleaner and Adware Drive Manager.

 Adaware's headquarters are in Montreal, Canada, having previously been located in Gothenburg, Sweden since 2002.
 Nicolas Stark and Ann-Christine Åkerlund established the company in Germany in 1999 with its flagship Adaware antivirus product.
-In 2011, Adware was acquired by the Solaria Fund, a private equity fund front for entrepreneurs Daniel Assouline and Michael Dadoun, who have been accused of selling software that is available for free, including Adaware antivirus prior to acquiring the company itself.
+In 2011, Adaware was acquired by the Solaria Fund, a private equity fund front for entrepreneurs Daniel Assouline and Michael Dadoun, who have been accused of selling software that is available free, including Adaware antivirus prior to acquiring the company itself.